locallyoptimistic/LocallyOptimistic/content/post/practical_ml.md

 Our classification algorithm, like most, outputs a probability of belonging to a certain class.
 We then apply a decision function on top, e.g. `if P(event = 'birthday') > 0.5 then class = 'birthday'`.
 While understanding this decision function is important for the Business, what's more important is understanding the output of the model.
 Business stakeholders may or may not care what the probability of the best estimate is, just so long as they have a data point that is useful.
 They may need to count the number of birthdays or weddings.
 They may need to understand Year over Year growth in a specific category.
 Including probabilities or prediction intervals around our estimates may just cause confusion.

 The Data Scientist may think it is important to know which event came in second or third place.
-Take, for example, the case when an event is scored as 'birthday' with 50% probability and 'halloween' with 50% probability.
+Take, for example, the case when an event is scored as `birthday` with 50% probability and `halloween` with 50% probability.
 It is likely to be a halloween-themed birthday party.
 In this case, it is arguable that the best classification is the one which is most useful to the Business.
 If there is a push to understand seasonal holidays, then adding to the pool of seasonal holidays (i.e. classifying as halloween) could be more valuable than adding to the pool of birthday parties.

 It is important to understand what the Business will do with the output of our model.
 Remember that our ultimate goal is to empower the Business to make the best data-informed decision possible.
 To that end, providing 3 or 4 best estimates and asking the stakeholder to figure it out is suboptimal. **If they can't make a decision with our output, then our job isn't complete**.